-A Contract may be awarded without competition when the Procurement is made after conducting a good faith review of available sources and the Director has determined that there is only one source for the Procurement.
-The Director shall conduct negotiations, as appropriate, as to price, delivery, and terms.
-A written record of sole source Procurement shall be maintained as a public record and shall list each Contractor's name, the amount and type of each Contract, a listing of the item(s) procured under each Contract, the identification number of each Contract file, and the documentation of why sole source procurement was required.
+(3) In the event of a sole source determination, the director shall conduct negotiations, as appropriate, as to price, delivery, and terms.
+A written record of sole source procurement shall be maintained as a public record and shall list each contractor's name, the amount and type of each contract, a listing of the item(s) procured under each contract, the identification number of each contract file, and the documentation of why sole source procurement was required.